-Ensuring black males are equipped with opportunities, resources and exposure for career exploration and continuing education.
+Ensuring Black men & boys are equipped with equal opportunities, resources and exposure for career exploration and continuing education.

-Minority Males for Higher Education - (MMHE) is a non-profit network committed to improving the life outcomes for black men and boys.
+Minority Males for Higher Education is a non-profit network committed to improving the life outcomes for Black Men and boys in three milestones:

-Asset framing the narrative of black males by shifting to narratives that define black males by their aspirations and contributions, rather than using tales of deficit and despair to incite action from stakeholders to gain the sympathetic ear of the public - unaware of the stigmatizing effects.
+Asset framing Black males by shifting to narratives that defines them by their aspirations and contributions, rather than using tales of deficit and despair to incite action from stakeholders to gain the sympathetic ear of the public - unaware of the stigmatizing effects.

-Providing community leaders with mental health support and resources that aid in wellness and increased self-care.
+Provide grassroots leaders with mental health and self care support and resources that aids in their wellness and prevents burnout.

-Providing technical assistance to help strengthen the field of Black Male Achievement by ensuring organizations and leaders are not working for alternative solutions that do not further marginalize communities.
+Technical assistance and training to help strengthen the field of Black Male Achievement by ensuring organizations and leaders are not working for alternative solutions that do not further marginalize communities.

-Through listening, reading, and learning, we have selected two focus areas that guide the second phase of our mission.
+Through listening & learning, we have selected two focus areas that guide the second phase of our mission.

-In 2018, we conducted a survey on men's health (mental, physical, emotional).
-It revealed an overwhelming need for health and healing for various challenges with major health including, depression, anxiety, lack of funding for ongoing medications, information and preventive care support.
-MMHE's health and healing initiatives aims to improve health outcomes of black males by promoting and supporting ongoing wellness education, therapy and physical activity.
+In 2020, we conducted a nationwide survey on men's health (mental, physical, emotional).
+It revealed an overwhelming need for increase outreach and engagement regarding the various challenges with major health including, depression, anxiety, and the lack of funding for ongoing medications.
+It is our goal is to provide transformational leadership from the inside out.
+For the first time we are focusing on self -preservation and healing for our community leaders.
+MMHE's health and healing initiatives aims to improve health outcomes of black males by promoting and supporting ongoing wellness education, therapy and physical activity and medication management.

-MMHE has volunteer medical experts offering support for Black Males across the country in prioritizing health and wellness.
-These strategies are designed to ensure that leaders in the field of Black Male Achievement have the proper tools and resources to facilitate and sustain their personal and health and healing, thus having a greater impact on your overall mission thus impacting the broader community.
+MMHE has volunteer medical experts providing offering in-kind telehealth support for Black Males across the country in prioritizing health and wellness.
+These strategies are designed to ensure that leaders in the field of black male achievement have the proper tools and resources to facilitate and sustain their personal and health and healing, thus having a greater impact on the orgaztions's overall mission and impact.